drhsqlite/fossil-mirror/www/interwiki.md

      ([example](31af805348690958).
 In other words, Fossil tracks not just "_source&rarr;target_", but it also tracks "_target&rarr;source_".
-     But backtracking do not work for interwiki links, since the Fossil running on the target has no way of knowing scanning the source and hence has no way of knowing that it is a target of a link from the source.
+     But backtracking do not work for interwiki links, since the Fossil running on the target has no way of scanning the source text and hence has no way of knowing that it is a target of a link from the source.

 [fcfg]: /help?cmd=config